Bertram, Western Australia

 Bertram is a suburb of Perth, Western Australia, located within the City of Kwinana.
 Bertram derives its name from the family name of a Group Settler of the 1920s who owned land in the area.
 It was established as a locality name on 17 December 1998.

 Bertram has seen a recent spate of growth with the development of a small shopping centre, the opening of the Mandurah railway line with a station in the suburb and continued land releases within the Belgravia Central estate.

-The local public school is Bertram Primary, it first opened its doors in 2007 with 250 students and is an Official Apple distinguished school.
+The local public school is Bertram Primary School that first opened in 2007 with 250 students.
+It is an Official Apple Distinguished School.